What is a molar pregnancy?

 If you have a complete mole, no parts of a baby (foetal tissue) are formed.
 There is only molar tissue in the womb.
 The molar tissue is usually removed with surgery.
 Afterwards, in around 10 to 15 out of 100 women some molar tissue remains in the deeper tissues of the womb or other parts of the body.
 This is called a persistent gestational tumour.
 These women need to have chemotherapy, which can completely get rid of the abnormal cells.

-If you have a partial mole there may be some foetal tissue in the womb, alongside the molar tissue.
+If you have a partial mole there may be some foetal tissue observed within the molar tissue.
 It is important to understand that the foetal tissue cannot develop into a baby, although on an ultrasound scan it may look like a foetus.
 The molar tissue needs to be surgically removed.

 Most women with a partial mole do not then need to have any further treatment.
 But around 1 in 100 women have some remaining abnormal cells in the deeper tissues of the womb or other parts of the body.
 This is called a persistent gestational tumour.
 These women need chemotherapy treatment, which can completely get rid of the abnormal cells.

 Very rarely a twin pregnancy will show a normal developing baby and a molar pregnancy at the same time.
 This happens in fewer than 1 in 100 cases of GTT (less than 1%).
 The risk of developing persistent trophoblastic disease is higher in this situation.
 For many women it is possible for the pregnancy to continue.
-Reports show that in about 25 to 40 out of every 100 of these cases (25 to 40%) the healthy baby can be delivered and survives.
+Reports show that in about 40 out of every 100 of these cases (40%) the healthy baby can be delivered and survives.
 But if you have complications you may not be able to go ahead with the pregnancy.

 This is obviously a very difficult situation.
 Your doctor will tell you about the risks involved.
 They may refer you to one of the national molar pregnancy treatment centres for advice.
 You may also have counselling so that you can think through any choices you might have before you make a decision.